Why Do Dogs Like Bones? 5 Reasons Why to Feed Them Bones

 A slightly more serious reason why your dog might be chewing things around the house is Separation Anxiety.
 Just like humans, dogs do not like being lonely.

-If you spend too much time away from your dog, he might develop separation, and that will manifest into destructive behavior that can include chewing and destroying your things and/or refusing to eat and drink.
+If you spend too much time away from your dog, he might develop separation anxiety, which will manifest into destructive behavior.
+This can include chewing and destroying your things and/or refusing to eat and drink.
 Anxious dogs can even bark nonstop and drool excessively.
 To solve this issue, you will need to consult your vet.

 Why Do Dogs Like Bones